BYD vs Geely: Which Chinese Brand is Better?

 BYD’s Quality Evolution

 A decade ago, Chinese vehicles carried a stigma regarding quality and durability.
-BYD has systematically dismantled this perception through rigorous quality control and continuous improvement.
-Their vehicles now achieve competitive reliability ratings.
-The Qin DM-i series, for instance, has become one of China’s best-selling vehicle lines precisely because owners report strong reliability and satisfaction.
+BYD has systematically dismantled this perception through rigorous quality control and continuous improvement, and its vehicles now achieve competitive reliability ratings — the Qin DM-i series became one of China’s best-selling lines precisely because owners report strong reliability and satisfaction.
+Vertical integration aids quality control: when you manufacture your own batteries, you control the entire supply chain, reducing the parts-failure risks that sometimes plague competitors reliant on external suppliers.

 Geely’s Quality Credentials